 Note: The Reps assigned can be adjusted to your level of fitness.
-Just be sure to make the workout HARD and push the limits.
+Be sure to make the workout HARD and push the limits.
 Once you have performed the workout a few times, you should be ready to increase your volume.
 This is crucial for your progression.
 The principle of progressive overload is a critical factor for muscle growth, and therefore you must push yourself and your limits.

 Three sets of eight repetitions with a recovery of fifteen seconds/exercise and one minute/set.

 Close grip press-ups

 For this exercise, you can use either the stairs, a chair, end of a sofa, etc. as long as it is stable and comfortable enough to support your feet.
 You can choose the height of the incline.
 The higher it is, the more the load will be placed on the shoulders.
 You do not want it too high as this could compromise your form.

 The exploding power movement will get your muscle fibres firing on all cylinders.
 If you are advanced, you can add a clap in the mix.

 On completion, you should be feeling an almighty chest pump, and if your not then rethink how you are executing the exercises.
-You need to concentrate on the squeezing the muscles to enhance the muscle fibres and reap the maximum benefits.
+You need to concentrate on squeezing the muscles to enhance the muscle fibres and reap the maximum benefits.

 To finish off this workout, and to fill up the chest with blood, you are going to execute an isometric chest squeeze.

 All exercises should be performed with proper form and in a safe environment in your home to ensure your safety and to prevent injury.